Phone Savings Center

 Don't pay for directory assistance

 The trade-off is you may have to listen to an advertisement before you get the number.
 Still, you avoid fees of up to $2 per call for traditional “information.”
 Next time you need a phone number, try dialing this free service: 1-800-FREE411 (1-800-373-3411).
-Also, there are numerous on-line white pages and yellow pages that give both residential and business listings free of charge.
+Also, there are numerous on-line and yellow pages that give both residential and business listings free of charge.

 Cut down on data